-A significant portion of the waste people discard includes organic material, such as food scraps and leaf and yard debris.
-According to the EPA, over 20 percent of municipal trash is food scraps -more than 38 million tons in the U.S. each year.
+A significant portion of the waste people dispose of includes organic material, such as food scraps and leaf and yard debris.
+According to the EPA, over 20 percent of municipal trash is food waste -more than 38 million tons in the U.S. each year.
 Most of this material is landfilled.
 Organic material takes up limited landfill space, and, when it breaks down releases methane, a potent greenhouse gas.

-You can help reduce your impact by composting your food scraps at home.

-Composting is a natural process of transforming organics into a healthy soil amendment, simultaneously keeping the material out of landfills.
+You can help reduce your impacts by composting your food scraps at home.
+Composting is a natural process of recycling organics back into the soil, simultaneously keeping the material out of landfills and reducing waste.